 - GRE Verbal Prep Master.
 Users can learn high-frequency words efficiently and check their progress with practice questions.

 - GRE Prep Club.
-App users can have access to practice questions with a built-in timer, and performance tracker.
+App users can access practice questions with a built-in timer and performance tracker.

 - Barron’s 1100 for GRE.
 This GRE app includes word lists, flashcards, quizzes, a progress tracker, and other vocabulary-building features.

 - Manhattan Prep GRE Review by Higher Learning Technologies.
 The app features practice questions, answers, complete explanations, vocab words, and practice quiz questions.